rbuurma/rise-2019/Assignments/Rise_assignment_4.md

 #### Step 3

 We are going to convert some of these images of pages into machine-readable text.
-The first thing to do is choose a section of the volume - perhaps a chapter.
-Decide what section you want to work with, note the image numbers (as opposed to the page numbers), and then click the little brown disk icon in the upper-righthand corner of the screen.
+The first thing to do is choose a section of the volume - perhaps a chapter or a few pages.
+Decide what section you want to work with, note the image numbers (as opposed to the page numbers), and then click the little brown disk icon in the corner of the screen next to the other action icons (star, print, etc).
 (It's meant to look like a floppy disk and to mean "save" - have you ever seen a floppy disk in person?)
 It will allow you to download your chosen series of pages.
 Once you have them, rename them something meaningful -  "ShandyV1Ch12_T168420" or something like that.
 (T168420 is the English Short Title Catalog number for this work, found in the "full citation" info.
 You could use something else.
 The point is to have identifying information so that you know where your digital facsimile came from and could locate the source again in the future.)

 Open the resulting PDF.
 Does a keyword search within it work?
 Why not, do you think?
 What happened or didn't happen?